Anbar campaign (2003–2011): Insurgency begins

 Shortly after the Fall of Baghdad, the US Army turned Anbar Governorate over to a single regiment, the 3rd Armored Cavalry Regiment (ACR).
 With only several thousand soldiers, that force had little hope of effectively controlling Anbar.

 The immediate catalyst for violent activity in the Fallujah area came after what many Iraqis and foreign journalists dubbed a "massacre" in Fallujah.
 On the evening of 28 April 2003, Saddam Hussein's birthday, a crowd of about one hundred men, women, and children staged anti-American protests outside a US military outpost in Fallujah.
 The Iraqis claimed they were unarmed, while the Army said that some individuals were carrying and firing AK-47s.
 The 82nd Airborne soldiers manning the schoolhouse outpost fired on the crowd, killing at least twelve and wounding dozens more.
 The Army never apologized for the killings or paid compensation.
 In the weeks afterwards, the town's pro-US mayor urged the Americans to leave.

-On 16 May 2003, the CPA issued Order Number 1, which abolished the Ba'ath Party and began a process of "de-Ba'athification", and on 23 May 2003 issued Order Number 2, which disbanded the Iraqi Army and other security services.
+On 16 May 2003, the CPA issued Order Number 1, which abolished the Ba'ath Party and began a process of "de-Ba'athification", and on 23 May 2003 issued Order Number 2, which disbanded the Iraqi Armed Forces and other security services.
 Both orders further antagonized the Sunnis of Anbar.
-Many Sunnis took great pride in the Iraqi Army and viewed its disbanding as an act of contempt towards the Iraqi people.
-The dissolution also put hundreds of thousands of Anbaris out of work as many were members of the Army or the party.
+Many Sunnis took great pride in the Iraqi Armed Forces and viewed its disbanding as an act of contempt towards the Iraqi people.
+The dissolution also put hundreds of thousands of Anbaris out of work as many were members of the Armed Forces or the party.
 Three days after CPA Order No. 2, Major Matthew Schram became the first American killed since the invasion in Anbar Governorate when his convoy came under rocket-propelled grenade (RPG) attack on 26 May near Haditha.